-It’s safe to say that AMD made a massive resurgence in 2017 with the success of its Ryzen processors.
+It’s safe to say that AMD made a massive resurgence in 2017 with the success of its Ryzen processors and it hasn’t really stopped since.
 Whether you’re looking at the top of the range, the bottom of the barrel, or anywhere in between, AMD has a solid option.
 In this guide, we’ll tell you which are the best AMD processors money can buy, whatever your budget.

 While we tackle the main segments of AMD’s CPU line up and offer a few alternatives too, it should be noted that there are other chips lower down the scale that we don’t address.
 There are Intel CPUs that are worth considering too, but if you’re dead set on AMD, these are the best.

 |Ryzen 3 2200G||Best entry-level CPU|

 Ryzen 3 2200G ($100)

 The best entry-level CPU

 AMD’s accelerated processing units (APU) have never offered much competition to the mid-range gaming hardware, but the latest generation of Ryzen with Vega APUs are much more impressive.
 Our testing didn’t suggest they were going to overtake dedicated processors with dedicated graphics anytime soon, especially if you’re trying to do anything more than entry-level gaming.
 But if your budget or system chassis doesn’t have room for a dedicated graphics card, the Ryzen 3 2200G is a great little chip.

 In our review, we found it much more capable than Intel’s UHD 620 graphics processor (GPU) and capable of providing decent competition to dedicated Ryzen CPUs like the 1300X.
 It’s bigger brother, the Ryzen 5 2400G isn’t as easy to recommend, but at $100, the Ryzen 3 2200G is a worthy successor to the Ryzen 3 1200 and its onboard Vega GPU is a great option for entry level gaming and slimline builds.